CURE: Simulation-Augmented Auto-Tuning in Robotics: Problem Formulation and Challenges

-A robotic system consists of software components (e.g., localization, navigation, and planning), hardware components (e.g., computer and sensors onboard), and middleware components (e.g., ROS), with most components being configurable.
-The configuration space of just 100 parameters with only 10 possible values for each comprises of $10^{100}$ possible configurations.
-(For comparison, the number of atoms in the universe is estimated as only $10^{82}$.)
-Therefore, the task of finding Pareto-optimal configurations for highly configurable robots and other cyberphysical systems is orders of magnitude more difficult, because of software-hardware interactions, compared with software systems.
+\paragraph{Software-hardware interactions and exponentially growing configuration space} A robotic system consists of software components (e.g., localization, navigation, and planning), hardware components (e.g., computer and sensors onboard), and middleware components (e.g., ROS), with most components being configurable.
+The configuration space of only 100 parameters with only 10 possible values for each comprises of $10^{100}$ possible configurations.
+(For comparison, the number of atoms in the universe is estimated to be only $10^{82}$.)
+Therefore, the task of finding Pareto-optimal configurations for highly configurable robots and other cyberphysical systems is orders of magnitude more difficult because of software-hardware interactions, compared with software systems.